If you are on the hunt for a high quality, USA made, thick steel gun safe, then a Fort Knox safe might be just for you.

-Additional Features of Fort Knox Safes
+Other Features of Fort Knox Safes

 These safes are built from the ground up for you.
 From the bolt count, steel thickness, amount of inner steel (stainless steel, AR500 ballistic steel, standard carbon steel liners), paint, interior options, hinge options, door panels, mirrors, lighting, corner bolts and quite a bit more.